makecs50/staq-style-guide/css/README.md

   or `themeIslands`), its state ("How is it different from the others?" — `disabled`, `focused`, etc.) and its behavior ("How does it behave?" or "How does it respond to the user?" — such as `directionsLeftTop`).
-- The modifier name is separated from the block or element name by a double dash (--).
+- The modifier name is separated from the block or element name by double underscore (__).
 - A modifier can't be used alone.
 From the BEM perspective, a modifier can't be used in isolation from the modified block or element.
 A modifier should change the appearance, behavior, or state of the entity, not replace it.